foundryvtt/pf2e/README.md

 If you have any suggestions or feedback, please contact me on discord (hooking#0492)

-### License
+### Licenses

-This work is a package for the Foundry Virtual Tabletop software with the following license: [Limited License Agreement for module development 09/02/2020](https://foundryvtt.com/article/license/).
+Project Licensing:
 *  All HTML, CSS and Javascript in this project is licensed under the Apache License v2.

+Content Usage and Licensing:
+*  Any Pathfinder Second Edition information used under the Paizo Inc. Community Use Policy (https://paizo.com/community/communityuse)
-* The Pathfinder Second Edition system information and compendium JSON data is licensed under the Open Game License (OPEN GAME LICENSE Version 1.0a).
+*  Game system information and mechanics are licensed under the Open Game License (OPEN GAME LICENSE Version 1.0a).
-* License information for the art used in the compendium packs distributed with this project is included in the ./packs/ folder alongside the JSON of the compendium pack.
+*  License information for the art used in this project is included in the ./packs/ folder alongside the JSON of where it is referenced.

+Virtual Table Top Platform Licenses:
+*  Foundry VTT support is covered by the following license: [Limited License Agreement for module development 09/02/2020](https://foundryvtt.com/article/license/).

 ### Contributing